-As Gartner acknowledges, “software-only solutions in the form of an application are the easiest to deploy and run.”
+An old notion of doing business in the digital era was pointed out by Gartner in 2020: “Software-only solutions in the form of an application are the easiest to deploy and run.”
 Hardware-based solutions “impact user experience.”
 But there is a deeper issue here.
 Securing devices is a dated, vulnerable approach.

 The future of communication app security lies in securing applications, not devices.
 The cloud apps where communications happen are device-agnostic.
 For example, employees can use WhatsApp on both their personal phones and through a browser window on their corporate laptops.
 The device doesn’t matter much, because it only acts as a conduit for the comms.

 To properly secure messaging solutions means protecting communication instances at the moment of interaction at the cloud level.

 Defense translate into offense when enterprises integrate effective methods to secure mobile messaging into their strategy.
 Knowing they are secure, IT teams can give sales and marketing the green light to drive revenue.
 Cases in point:

 A Global 100 Pharmaceutical company needed to enable WhatsApp to compete in Latin American markets.
 Our platform ensured the company’s adoption of WhatsApp for a multi-country field force while maintaining compliance.
 The results: